 The Famous Temples in Madurai Are A Must-See

-The famous temples in Madurai:-
+The well-known temples in Madurai:-

 Meenakshi Amman Temple: